CentOS/python-cicoclient/README.rst

 About
 =====
-python-cicoclient_ is a module that is a work in progress.
+python-cicoclient_ is a client, library, and a CLI interface that can be used to communicate with the `ci.centos.org`_ infrastructure provisioning system:
+Duffy_.

 It provides: